ramyadhadidi/ramyadhadidi.github.io/_pages/research.md

 <sup>

 ## Invited Talks
+  * [__University of Illinois Urbana-Champaign__](https://cs.illinois.edu/), Department of Computer Science
+    "Harnessing the Power of Edge Systems in a Data-Driven World," Urbana, IL, May 2023

   * [__Johns Hopkins University__](https://engineering.jhu.edu/ece/), Whiting School of Engineering
     "Dealing with Data Deluge in Edge Systems," Baltimore, MD, Mar.
 2022